4kpros/go-api/README.md

 - [x] Users

+# TODO

-- [...]
-Add 2FA and passKey, add Google reCAPTCHA to all endpoints starting with /auth
+- Add 2FA and passKey, and add Google reCAPTCHA to all endpoints starting with /auth

-- [...]
-Add tests
+- Add testing

-- [...]
-Update GitHub workflow(build image)
+- Add CI pipeline with GitHub actions(build image)

 Amazing API documentation.
 You can choose between 4 templates: Scalar(Default), Redocly, Stoplight, Swagger.